 If 2015 has been the year of social selling, 2016 will be the year of the phone.
 Wait, hold the phone!
 Isn’t the telephone nothing new?!
-Of course it’s not.
-In fact, phones have been around for more than a century and have always shown themselves to be the most effective tool in sales.
+Of course, it’s not.
+Phones have been around for more than a century and have always shown themselves to be the most effective tool in sales.

-Yet the telephone took a back seat in 2015 because sales reps increasingly used social media like Twitter, LinkedIn, Facebook and other channels in their selling activities.
-Now, social selling certainly has a place in sales, as it can be helpful in uncovering basic information about prospects and customers (i.e., previous employment, interests, revenues, etc.).
+The telephone took a back seat in 2015 because sales reps increasingly used social media like Twitter, LinkedIn, Facebook and other channels in their selling activities.
+Now, social selling certainly has a place in sales, as it can help uncover necessary information about prospects and customers (i.e., previous employment, interests, revenues, etc.).

 But here’s the thing: If sales reps aren’t on the phone talking with customers, they aren’t advancing the sales process.